kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image011.png)

-The icons in the diagram can be stretched to add space, as follows:
+**3.2.2.6** The icons in the diagram can be stretched to add space, as follows:

 ![](images/300/image012.png)

 There are two file names involved in HCM Data Loader.
 First, the zip file name can be any name with a zip extension.
 Second file name is the actual data file contained in the zip file.
 HCM Data Loader defines a file name for each data object.
 In our case, the data file name must be TalentProfile.dat.
 In our implementation, the zip file name has a pattern of “TPyyyymmddhhmmss”.
 The zip extension is appended in a later step.

+### **3.2.3** Action to Assign the Filename

-Next we will define the username pattern.
+**3.2.3.1** Next we will define the username pattern.
 Click "Actions" in the right-hand palette to expand it, and add an "Assign" component to the orchestration, as follows.

 ![](images/300/image013.png)

-You are prompted to name the action.
+**3.2.3.2** You are prompted to name the action.
 Call it "AssignFileName".

 ![](images/300/image014.png)

-Next, click the + icon to add a new variable.
+**3.2.3.3** Next, click the + icon to add a new variable.

 ![](images/300/image015.png)

-Edit the "Name" field of the new variable to "fileName".
+**3.2.3.4** Edit the "Name" field of the new variable to "fileName".
 Then, click the pen icon to the right.

 ![](images/300/image016.png)